NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-restore-troubleshooting.md

 - In Visual Studio, enable package restore by selecting the **Tools > NuGet Package Manager > Package Manager Settings** menu command, setting both options under **Package Restore**, and selecting **OK**.
 Then build the solution again.
 - For .NET Core projects, run `dotnet restore` or `dotnet build` (which automatically runs restore).
 - On the command line, run `nuget restore` (except for projects created with `dotnet`, in which case use `dotnet restore`).
-- On the command line with projects using the PackageReference format, run `msbuild /t:restore`.
+- On the command line with projects using the PackageReference format, run `msbuild -t:restore`.

 After a successful restore, the package should be present in the *global-packages* folder.
 For projects using PackageReference, a restore should recreate the `obj/project.assets.json` file; for projects using `packages.config`, the package should appear in the project's `packages` folder.
 The project should now build successfully.
 If not, [file an issue on GitHub](https://github.com/NuGet/docs.microsoft.com-nuget/issues) so we can follow up with you.